dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 ### Stream Providers and Async Streams

 An application starts by using a *stream provider* to get a handle to a stream.
-We will see in more details what a stream provider is later, but for now you can think of it as stream factory that allows implementers to customize streams behavior and semantics:
+You can read more aabout stream providers [here](http://dotnet.github.io/orleans/Orleans-Streams/Stream-Providers), but for now you can think of it as stream factory that allows implementers to customize streams behavior and semantics:

 ``` csharp
 IStreamProvider streamProvider = base.GetStreamProvider("SimpleStreamProvider");